-In order to understand better how the two dimensions of diversity assent relate to each other, we construct overlapping groups of evaluation and participation assenters.
-We find that both overlap to a great extent: About two thirds, of those who evaluate diversity positively, also agree with representing diversity in societal institutions (evaluation and participation assenters).
-A smaller group of 21% of the sample evaluate diversity positively, without being participation assenters (evaluation only).
-From additional analysis we observe that mosque building is the most contentious aspect: 53% of the evaluation only groups' negative answers are for "building mosques".
-Yet, it is apparently inadequate to see diversity assenters as merely superficial consumers of a diverse culture - contrary to popular belief.
-Rather, the 43% figure for evaluation and participation assent shows that those with positive evaluations of diversity mostly appreciate that society must adapt and acknowledge diversity.
-A small share of 6% support participation assent, but do not fulfill our criteria for evaluation assent.
-Figure
+In order to understand better how the two dimensions of diversity assent relate to each other, we construct groups of evaluation and participation assenters and find that both overlap to a great extent: About twothirds of those who evaluate diversity positively also agree with representing diversity in societal institutions (henceforth evaluation and participation assenters), making up 43 per cent of the whole sample.
+A smaller group (21 per cent) of the sample evaluate diversity positively, but do not assent to the participation dimension (evaluation only).
+These numbers demonstrate that in the most part, support for diversity is far from superficial.
+Rather, the 43 per cent figure for evaluation and participation assent shows that those with positive evaluations of diversity mostly appreciate that society must adapt and acknowledge diversity.
+Of the 21 per cent of our sample who only express evaluation assent, 53 per cent of their negative answers are for the building mosques item.8 A small share of 6 per cent support participation assent, but do not fulfil our criteria for evaluation assent.
+Figure 3 presents two connected pie charts of those individuals falling into one of the "assenting" groups (only evaluation, only participation or both evaluation and participation), or one of the "non-assenting" groups ("full dissenters", who are against both forms of assent, or "other" respondents).